elixir-tools/disccussions/README.md

-# disccussions
+# Discussions

-Discussion forum for all things Elixir developer tooling
+Discussion forum for all things Elixir developer tooling!